Environmental Management System

 • 11-08

-Environmental Management Promotion System
+Environmental Management Promotion System (from fiscal 2020)

 Environmental Management Across the Supply Chain

 When starting or continuing business transactions, we ask our suppliers to establish an environmental management system in conformity with ISO 14001 and to reduce their environmental impact.
-With regard to the issue of climate change, in particular, we are confirming progress in setting and tackling reduction targets.

 From a raw material perspective, we are requesting the presentation of greenhouse gas emissions data during raw material manufacture from more than 10 manufacturing companies, while promoting efforts to reduce greenhouse gases under Scope 3 for the future for the four major resins that are purchased in large volumes and have high levels of greenhouse gas emissions.
-These emissions represent 2.2% of the emission calculated using the IDEA database of GHG emissions derived from the raw materials used.

 Group EMS-Aligned Environmental Activities in Offices